 Do you have a horse which is a good doer?
 Do you wonder whether to feed adlib hay or whether you should be restricting hay and feeding at a weight level suitable for your horse?
 Here Forageplus discusses the issue of whether you should give your horse access to free choice hay.

-There has been discussion that the best way to feed horses is to give them either unlimited turnout on pasture or to give them the option of unlimited turnout and access to free choice hay.
+There has been discussion that the best way to feed horses is to give them either unlimited turnout on pasture or to give them the option of unlimited turnout and access to free choice adlib hay.
+This means that the horse is given access to as much hay as it wishes to eat.
 It is claimed that horses will regulate their own requirements, eating only as much as is necessary to maintain a normal weight.

-Proponents of the ‘always adlib’ approach discuss the fact that without unlimited access to forage, horses will become stressed, that being deprived of food is unatural and creates stress which causes cortisol release.
+Proponents of the ‘always adlib hay’ approach discuss the fact that without unlimited access to forage, horses will become stressed, that being deprived of food is unnatural and creates stress which causes cortisol release.
 Cortisol is a hormone which will worsen or perpetuate insulin resistance and it is claimed that this stress and the raise in this hormone will lead to acute and chronic laminitis.

-Whilst it might be true that hormonal imbalance can be the cause of insulin resistance and laminitis, the amount of hay which might need to be fed to a horse and how much turn out eating grass they need, to maintain a healthy weight, is not as simple as giving them cart blanche to have an all they can eat buffet.
+Whilst it might be true that hormonal imbalance can be the cause of insulin resistance (IR) and laminitis, the amount of hay which might need to be fed to a horse and how much turn out eating grass they need, to maintain a healthy weight, is not as simple as giving them carte blanche to have an all they can eat adlib hay buffet.

 Secondly understand that not all grass and hay are created equal.
 Spring grass will have a much higher calorific value per mouthful than the same height winter grass.
 Rye grass, created for the greatest milk and meat yield in farm animals will have more calories per mouthful than a multi-species meadow grass.

 While obesity per se does not cause insulin resistance, it does worsen it.
 This is why an overweight IR horse which loses weight slowly will improve with weight loss.
-However the ‘diet’ should be one which is not severe in calorie restriction as this can worsen laminitis.
-Recommendations by anyone to feed less than 1.5% of body weight should be politely ignored because weight loss which occurs too quickly can create metabolic stress which actually triggers or worsens IR.
-However feeding adlib hay will not work either because horses which are insulin resistant are also resitant to another hormone called leptin.
+However the ‘diet’ should be one which should not be adlib hay nor severe in calorie restriction as this can worsen laminitis.
+Recommendations by anyone to feed less than 1.5% of body weight should be politely ignored because weight loss which occurs too quickly can create metabolic stress which triggers laminitis or worsens IR.
+Feeding adlib hay will not work either because horses which are insulin resistant are also resistant to another hormone called leptin.